 Upstairs in the castle there is an armed guard.
 If you listen carefully you will hear him snoring due to the curse put upon the castle (whose sleepy eyes are luckily concealed under their armour).
 Also, if you take a picture of the castle guards using a flash, one turns pink and the other blue.
 And don’t forget to snap the ravens with a flash too.
 You might find glowing eyes are the result in your pictures!

 Spot the Golden Snails on the Castle

 Disneyland Paris is full of secrets and gems and one subtle nod to the French can be found on the golden spires of the castle.
 At a glance you may notice protrusions or little bumps on the spires.
 But a closer look reveals these ‘bumps’ to be golden snails.
 A subtle, yet obvious nod to the French love of escargots.
 Legend has it they are fleeing from a French chef!

 FUN FACT: At the other Disney parks, the castles were designed based on those typically found in Europe.
 But, as Disneyland Paris is located within Europe, designers felt it needed to stand out from the crowd, so-to-speak, and avoid obvious comparisons to European castles.
 So, the castle at Disneyland Paris is one-of-a-kind.
 It was deliberately designed to be fanciful and to evoke images of fairy tales.
 Hence, Sleeping Beauty’s Castle!

-Picture kindly provided by Angela from Your Pet Pooch
+Picture kindly provided by Angela from Exploring Dorset